 Hospice starts when you and your doctor agree to a request or ‘referral’ for care when curative treatment is no longer an option.
-We will help you learn about the process, schedule a no-obligation consultation or talk to your doctor about a referral.
+We will help you learn about the process, talk about your goals and concerns and schedule a free consultation.

 Step 2: Admission